Setting Up Transformation Logs for ArcGIS

 - Rotate Logs Automatically: Implement a cron job or Windows Task Scheduler routine to archive logs older than 90 days to cold storage.
 Retain active JSON files for immediate audit queries.

-- Validate Checksums: The
+- Validate Parameter Checksums: The

 - Monitor Execution Gaps: Run a weekly reconciliation script that compares native geoprocessing history with your custom JSON logs.
 Missing entries typically indicate environment misconfigurations, permission denials, or unhandled exceptions.